 Once stakeholder interviews have concluded, detailed personas can be created.
 As the project progresses and testing occurs, frequent revisits to personas will help keep the product vision in focus.

 Competitive Analysis (If Applicable)

 If there are direct competitors or solutions that address similar needs, it is always a good idea to embrace what they do well and implement similar features.
 It is equally important to engage what competitors struggle with, as these struggles could be indirectly applicable to the proposed solution or directly applicable to the existing user base.

 Use a framework.
 Material Design and Bootstrap come to mind.
 These design frameworks have solid rationale for their design decisions and each component is carefully crafted to be accessible for all users.

 If drawing is not your strong suit (it is not mine), stick to a whiteboard for basic outlines and utilize programs like Sketch and Axure for detailed digital representations.

 Wire-framing is a large part of the initial design phase.
-I lean heavily on Sketch to create wire-frames, as it’s Design System friendly (Material Theme Editor is my favorite).
+I lean heavily on Sketch to create wire-frames, as it’s Design System and framework friendly (Material Theme Editor is my favorite).
 Initial wire-frame aspects contain general elements such as potential page layouts (article, table, splash) and can also include specific elements if the proposed solution calls for something more specialized.
-I personally use Zeplin to export the designs so that I can share them with all members of the product team and stakeholders.
+I personally use Zeplin to export my designs so that I can share them with all members of the product team and stakeholders.